infeeeee/ha-argos/README.md

         brightness: 255
 ```

-`entity`: [required] A entity id from home assistant
+`entity`: [required] A entity id from Home Assistant

 `name`: [optional] The name how it should appear.
 If omitted, it will display the attribute selected.
 If attribute omitted, it will display the `friendly_name` attribute of the entity.

-`attribute`: [optional] An attribute or a list of attributes to get from homeassistant.
+`attribute`: [optional] An attribute or a list of attributes to get from Home Assistant.

 `service`: [optional] A service to run when this line is clicked.